Why Clingy Partners Cling

 The fear of abandonment that the anxiously attached may carry around can affect their thought processes as well: In a lab task where such individuals were asked to respond as quickly as possible to a set of names, the names of their partners brought about the most rapid reactions.
 People who are anxiously attached, it appeared, reacted to the names of their loved ones as if their loved ones were constantly on their minds.

 A number of other authors, including University of Massachusetts psychologist Paula Pietromonaco, have shown that the anxiously attached have more highs and lows in their relationships.
-They may become distressed when partners withdraw from them—which they inevitably do because of the pressure placed on them in the relationship.
+They may become distressed when partners withdraw from them—which they often do because of the pressure placed on them in the relationship.
 Their sex lives become less rewarding, because they seem to use sex to boost their low feelings of self-esteem.
 Campbell and Marshall conclude that anxiously attached men and women constantly scan their relationships for signs of impending rejection by partners, seeing even relatively innocent events as posing an existential threat amid constant worry that their partners will become unavailable to them.

-People who are anxiously attached to their partners don’t spend their entire waking lives possessed by the need to keep their loved ones close at hand, of course—it’s when they pick up on cues that a partner might leave them that their anxious attachment kicks into high gear.
+People who are anxiously attached don’t spend their entire waking lives possessed by the need to keep their loved ones close at hand, of course—it’s when they pick up on cues that a partner might leave them that their anxious attachment kicks into high gear.
 The process works two ways, Campbell and Marshall propose, because their sensitivity rejection makes the anxiously attached more likely to cause partners to retreat.

 This pattern of emotional neediness, instability, and ultra-sensitiveness to rejection could very well explain why it is that some people, under some conditions, become victims of bad, mad love.
 They may have a propensity to behave in a way that causes them to cling to partners who, in turn, become more likely to get up and leave.